RobRendell/gTove/README.md

 only list recently completed items which have not yet been released.

 * Fix bug: disambiguation menu would cause a crash with maps/minis with empty names.
+* Fix bug: maps and minis could have their metadata reset to empty when the GM's view of the scenario was sent.

 ## Plans/TODO